Peter Acworth

 Peter Thomas Acworth (born 12 October 1970) is a British web entrepreneur based in San Francisco.
 He founded Kink.com, an internet pornography producer that focuses on BDSM and fetish themes.
 According to the San Francisco Bay Guardian, Acworth's work has been guided by "Kink's principles of intimate, conversational, playful, and mutually enjoyable interactions", and he has expressed the belief that "a product line should come from an individual's actual fantasies."

 Biography

 Early life and education

 Peter Acworth was born in Derbyshire to a sculptor and a Jesuit priest.
-He studied at mathematics at the University of Cambridge and management at HEC Paris.
+He studied mathematics at the University of Cambridge and management at HEC Paris.

 Acworth entered the pornography industry when he was a PhD student in finance at Columbia University.
 After reading a story in a British tabloid about a firefighter who made £250,000 in a short period by starting an internet pornography site, Acworth decided to start a porn site of his own.
 Since Acworth had what he described as a lifelong interest in bondage, he oriented the site toward BDSM porn.

 The site, Hogtied, featured content licensed from other bondage pornography producers.
 Acworth soon left his graduate studies to work on the site full-time.